alelovo/Project_programming/README.md

 * **'presentation_sl.py'**: where there is the code relating to the presentation on streamlit.

 * **'Best of my project'**: Where I have arranged and explained the code, where what I consider most important about my project is contained (I suggest viewing this).

+    **Note**: plots made with the plotly express library are not visibile in this file when it’s viewed via GitHub.